 - Opinions

 You wouldn’t start building a house without agreeing the plans and laying solid foundations.
-Yet that’s effectively what happens with many pitches.
+Yet that’s effectively what happens with many briefs.

-The 2026 JFDI / Opinium New Business Barometer found that only half of the ideas developed in successful pitches are ever executed.
-So even when you appoint an agency, a significant proportion of the thinking never reaches the market.
+The 2026 JFDI / Opinium New Business Barometer found that only half of ideas developed in successful pitches are ever executed.
+That’s not because agencies misunderstood the brief.
+It’s because the brief wasn’t right to begin with.

-The truth is that most pitches stall before the agency even walks into the room.
-If the organisation hasn’t agreed what problem it’s solving, how bold it’s prepared to be, what success looks like, and what it is willing to risk, then the pitch is just another presentation.
-The hardest decision hasn’t been made, and no pitch can replace the internal call on what matters most.
+If the organisation hasn’t agreed what problem it’s solving, how bold it’s prepared to be, what success looks like, and what it is willing to risk, then the work that follows is on shaky ground.

 It’s normal for different priorities to sit around the table.
-But if those priorities are not aligned before the brief is written, the work that follows will always feel exposed.
+But if those priorities aren’t aligned before the brief is written, the work that follows will always feel exposed.
 And work without clear backing gets cut.

 A reduced budget is rarely a pure financial issue.
-Investment is scaled back when confidence drops, and that doubt is usually about the business case, not the agency.
+Investment is scaled back when confidence drops, and that doubt is usually about the brief, not the agency.

 In many organisations, the leadership team was not fully aligned from the start, even if the brief looked clear.
 One person wants bold change.
 Another wants to manage risk.
 Another wants cost control.
 The brief becomes a compromise.
 It reads well, but the commitment was never really there to begin with.